Skip to content

 The mission of the CBE Mentor Program is to assist students in making a successful and informed transition from college to career, preferably in their field of interest.
 The program aspires to provide a mentor to every CBE student wanting guidance from a CBE graduate and/or industry professional.

-The following CBE programs and departments have opted into the CBE Mentor Program:
+The following CBE departments participate the CBE Mentor Program:

-• Construction Management (pre-majors, undergraduate and graduate degree programs)
+• Construction Management (pre-majors; all undergraduate and graduate degree programs, including online MS CM)

-• Landscape Architecture (undergraduate and graduate degree programs)
+• Landscape Architecture (all undergraduate and graduate degree programs)

 Benefits to students